Wellbeing Advice

 We can also support you in accessing ongoing internal support such as UCA counselling and accessing external mental health services such as GPs and further talking therapies.

-Requesting Support
+Requesting support

 What is 24/7 Student Support?

-The service is available 24/7, 365 days a year and is staffed by a fully qualified team of counsellors and experts who are highly experienced in personal and university-related issues and can support anyone with issues (including depression, anxiety, stress, grief and bereavement etc.).
+The service is available 24/7, 365 days a year and is staffed by a fully qualified team of counsellors and experts who are highly experienced in personal and university-related concerns and can support anyone with issues (including depression, anxiety, stress, grief and bereavement etc.).

 You can access this support confidentially via: